bahim22/work/Docs2/AplusDoc.md

   - forms part of the UEFI standard
   - PXE-capable network interface controller (NIC) required on client side
   - uses industry-standard network protocols such as _DHCP_ and _TFTP_
+- ACPI: advanced config and power management interface: defines working interfaces between the OS, BIOS, and hardware
+  - can allow the OS to control power management
+  -

 ## OS Install, Upgrade, Boot